shawna-tuli-silicon-valley/accenture-california-energy-ai-and-predictive-analytics/README.md

 ![uci](https://user-images.githubusercontent.com/19508013/219168339-7adc8adb-be85-4bd9-b388-52db70d17267.png)
 ![donald_bren](https://user-images.githubusercontent.com/19508013/219168357-a4eb143a-916d-464a-9c7f-03859679a759.png)
 ___________________________________________________________________________________________________________________________________________
+"I recommend Shawna for her exceptional leadership and dedication during the UC Irvine Capstone course in Spring 2023.

+Shawna's unwavering commitment to sourcing a comprehensive dataset for predicting energy demand in California underscores her diligence.
+This effort laid the foundation for an AI-driven product vision with a community welfare focus.
+Her data science expertise was pivotal in verifying student progress on a sprint basis and providing timely feedback.

+Notably, Shawna's adept student management skills shine.
+She skillfully combines challenge and support, even offering assistance on weekends.
+Her structured schedule and regular touchpoints guided students to success, embodying invaluable mentorship and support.

+Shawna's impact extended beyond the initial program goals.
+She played a crucial role in elevating the program by collaborating with Accenture team members to develop a draft version of a manuscript for journal submission.
+Her proactive contributions and collaborative approach exemplify her commitment to excellence." - Vishrut Chokshi (Accenture Los Angeles Senior Manager, Data Science Enablement & Delivery Lead)

 "Shawna brings great enthusiasm, problem solving and creativity.
 These capabilities combined with her drive to add value make Shawna a high performer in complex situations." - Manish Dasaur (Accenture Chief Data & Analytics Officer, Communications & Media North America)

 "Shawna,